hezy/ODR-example/README.md

 ## Installation

-Clone this repository, and install the dependencies.
+Clone this repository, and install the dependencies using uv.
 Detailed installation guide for beginners here: https://github.com/hezy/ODR-example/blob/main/Installation_Guide.md

 ## Usage

+### Command Line Version

 1. Prepare a CSV file with the following columns: x, dx, y, dy
    - x: x-values of the data points